-The following are some intimacy tips for repairing emotional intimacy, as well as strengthen it.
+The following are some intimacy tips for repairing emotional intimacy, as well as strengthening it:

 Wondering how to restore intimacy?

-The most basic and essential thing for repairing emotional intimacy is to reevaluate the time you spend together.
+The most basic and essential thing for repairing emotional intimacy is reevaluating the time you spend together.
 The amount you spend is not the only thing that matters; you also need to take care of how you spend it.

-While for one person, watching a TV show you both love might be quality time; however, for the other person, this might not count at all.
+While for one person, watching a TV show you love might be quality time; however, for the other person, this might not count.